-setting the priority of Supplementary Capacity in relation to DNC, with and/or without Priority Rights during Congestion;
+setting the priority of Supplementary Capacity in relation to DNC, with and/or without Priority Rights during Congestion; and

-requiring any End-user not directly connected to the Transmission System to have a TOU Meter at all times and, if First Gas so requires, facilitating First Gas’ retrieval of data from such TOU Meter remotely via telemetry or SCADA.
+requiring any End-user not directly connected to the Transmission System to have a TOU Meter at all times and, if First Gas so requires, facilitating First Gas’ retrieval of data from that TOU Meter remotely via telemetry or SCADA.

 A Supplementary Agreement will:

-survive expiry or termination of this Code and/or the underlying TSA that it supplements and amends and shall continue in full force and effect for the term specified in it (subject to any early termination provisions); and
+survive expiry or termination of this Code and/or the Shipper’s TSA and shall continue in full force and effect for its term (subject to any early termination provisions); and

-incorporate the provisions of any replacement transmission code or regulations and any replacement underlying TSA, provided that to the extent there is any inconsistency between their terms and any terms of the Supplementary Agreement, the terms of the Supplementary Agreement will prevail.
+incorporate the provisions of any replacement transmission code or regulations, provided that the terms of the Supplementary Agreement will prevail in the event of any inconsistency.

-Supplementary Agreements are not Confidential Information and First Gas will publish each in full [on OATIS].
+Supplementary Agreements are not Confidential Information and First Gas will publish each in full on OATIS.

 Interruptible Agreements